Here are my 9 tips on what to do and WHAT NOT TO DO, when your husband doesn’t help around the house.

-Do you find yourself exhausted because of chores, kids, work, etc. while complaining that your husband doesn’t help around the house?
+Do you find yourself exhausted taking care of your newborn, doing chores with a clingy baby, cleaning with a toddler around, work, etc. while complaining that your husband doesn’t help around the house?

 I get you mama.
 I used to get so triggered when I see that my husband can’t even help me with the simplest chores, like putting his plate in the sink.
 It’s just a few steps from the dining area, what is so hard about that!

 Eventually, I’ve learned what to think and do, to become a less angry, more relaxed spouse, especially when it concerns household chores.
-And I’d like to share some of those lessons that hopefully, will help you deal with a husband who doesn’t help around the house.
+And I’d like to share some of those lessons that hopefully, will help you deal with a husband who doesn’t help with chores.